aakwei/final-project-starter-repo-2025/src/page3.md

   </div>
 </div>

+These visualizations reveal a huge cliff in public assistance that creates a perverse disincentive for economic mobility.
+As families earn more income, they face sudden and dramatic losses in subsidies—particularly the Health Insurance Marketplace Subsidy, SNAP benefits, and Medicaid for Children—creating a situation where a small raise can result in a net financial loss.
+This is absolutely terrible: the current system effectively traps families at lower income levels, preventing them from pursuing better-paying opportunities because the immediate loss of benefits outweighs the potential gains from increased earnings.
+By shifting these rigid cutoff lines to smooth phase-outs that gradually taper benefits as income increases, we could actually encourage people to make more money instead of being stuck in a system that punishes upward mobility.
+Such reforms would align public assistance programs with the proven design of the Earned Income Tax Credit, creating a safety net that supports rather than hinders economic advancement.

+<br></br>

 ## Family Net Financial Resources by Employment Income

 **Family Net Financial Resources by Employment Income in NY county, LA county, and DC county**